viamrobotics/micro-rdk/OTA.md

 ## Full Build

-If a device is built with the above partition table, the `make build-esp32-bin` command creates a Merged Binary that includes
+If a device is built with the above partition table, the `make build-esp32-bin` command creates a Merged Image that includes
 - the bootloader
 - the partition table mapping (`partitions.csv`)
-- populated partitions (with partition headers) according to the mapping /
+- populated partitions (with partition headers) according to the mapping

-The command `make flash-esp32-bin` writes this entire merged binary to the device's flash memory.
+The command `make flash-esp32-bin` writes this entire Merged Image to the device's flash memory.

 This is the build workflow which must be used to:
 - flash a new device for the first time